ichensky/msteams_history/README.md

 1. Microsoft Teams does not keep conversations history at your PC.
 1. Microsoft Teams does not provide functionality to export your conversations history.
-2. If any member locked in the active directory(for ex., because he left the company) you couldn't even view any messages with this member through Microsoft Teams client(web or desctop).
+2. If any member locked in the active directory(for ex., because he left the company) you couldn't even view any messages with this member through Microsoft Teams client(web or descktop).

 ## How will this script help?
 You can export your conversations history with all members, even if they locked in the active directory.